What Are The Best Ways To Fight Fevers?

 - Has proven tolerability in children.

-- Added benefits can include relieving pain and inflammation.
+- Added benefits can include relieving pain.

 - An oral suspension is the most common way to dose your child; however if they are vomiting or will not take an oral suspension, suppositories are an alternative format to use.